brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

 Give that my data set is limited, I can only draw a few preliminary conclusions:

 1. The ratio of "raw materials" to "finished product" in a book is roughly 10:1.
 Keep this in mind the next time an editor asks you for a timeline!
-If you want to write a 300 page book, you'll probably have to write around 3,000 pages.
+If you want to write a 300-page book, you'll probably have to write around 3,000 pages.

 1. Similarly, the ratio of "code churn" to "lines of code" in mature and non-trivial software is also at least 10:1.